 Comparing Proof of Authority consensus protocols

 Besu implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
-Proof of Authority consensus protocols are used when participants are known to each other and there is a level of trust between them.
+Proof of Authority consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

-Proof of Authority consensus protocols allow faster block times and have a much greater throughput of transactions than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.
+Proof of Authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.

 In Clique and IBFT 2.0, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0).
-These nodes propose, validate, and add blocks to the blockchain.
-Nodes are added to or removed from the signer/validator pool by the existing group of nodes voting.
+The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 For the rest of this page, the term validator is used to refer to signers and validators.

 Properties to consider when comparing Clique, IBFT 2.0, and QBFT are:

 - Immediate finality

 - Minimum number of validators

 IBFT 2.0 has immediate finality.
-When using IBFT 2.0 there are no forks and all valid blocks are included in the main chain.
+When using IBFT 2.0 there are no forks and all valid blocks get included in the main chain.